niknudge/pres/Under30MinTalks/HowOBMHGits/HowWeGit.md

 - This will also be put up on Azure DevOps
 - This is a surface look at our development process, at just git _(and some cross over with SQL Clone & SQL Source Control)_
-- You can also return to this presentation [link tbc...]
+- You can also return to this [presentation](https://agitated-sinoussi-27a07b.netlify.com/)

 ---